avaneev/a5hash/README.md

 ## Introduction

-The `a5hash` family of hash functions available in the `a5hash.h` file offers you high-performance hash functions, designed for hash-table, hash-map, and bloom-filter use cases.
-The functions' code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
+The `a5hash` family of hash functions, available in the `a5hash.h` header file, provides high-performance hash functions, designed for hash-table, hash-map, and bloom-filter use cases.
+The code is portable, cross-platform, scalar, zero-allocation, header-only, inlinable C (compatible with C++).
 Released in open-source form under the MIT license.